MartianZ/Delphi-Projects/README.md

 Delphi-Projects
 ===============

-Some softwares I built when learning windows programming and Delphi.
+Some softwares I built when learning Windows programming and Delphi.